Prioritize Books

 Setting advanced prioritization by type allows you to prefer a book for particular types of use.

-• Now, whenever you click a Greek Strong’s number in Logos, it opens the lexicon you prioritized.
+Example: You may want to use a particular lexicon only when you click a Strong’s number.
+From the Type drop-down menu, select Greek Strong’s Number.
+Now, clicking a Greek Strong’s number in Logos opens the lexicon you prioritized.
 However, in all other situations, it uses the next prioritized lexicon.

 Prioritizing by range